labd/go-commercelayer-sdk/api/docs/GETAxervePaymentsAxervePaymentId200ResponseDataAttributes.md

 `func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetMismatchedAmounts()`

 UnsetMismatchedAmounts ensures that no value is present for MismatchedAmounts, not even an explicit nil
-### GetIntentAmountCents

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetIntentAmountCents() interface{}`

-GetIntentAmountCents returns the IntentAmountCents field if non-nil, zero value otherwise.

-### GetIntentAmountCentsOk

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetIntentAmountCentsOk() (*interface{}, bool)`

-GetIntentAmountCentsOk returns a tuple with the IntentAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIntentAmountCents

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetIntentAmountCents(v interface{})`

-SetIntentAmountCents sets IntentAmountCents field to given value.

-### HasIntentAmountCents

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasIntentAmountCents() bool`

-HasIntentAmountCents returns a boolean if a field has been set.

-### SetIntentAmountCentsNil

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetIntentAmountCentsNil(b bool)`

- SetIntentAmountCentsNil sets the value for IntentAmountCents to be an explicit nil

-### UnsetIntentAmountCents
-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetIntentAmountCents()`

-UnsetIntentAmountCents ensures that no value is present for IntentAmountCents, not even an explicit nil
-### GetIntentAmountFloat

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetIntentAmountFloat() interface{}`

-GetIntentAmountFloat returns the IntentAmountFloat field if non-nil, zero value otherwise.

-### GetIntentAmountFloatOk

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetIntentAmountFloatOk() (*interface{}, bool)`

-GetIntentAmountFloatOk returns a tuple with the IntentAmountFloat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIntentAmountFloat

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetIntentAmountFloat(v interface{})`

-SetIntentAmountFloat sets IntentAmountFloat field to given value.

-### HasIntentAmountFloat

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasIntentAmountFloat() bool`

-HasIntentAmountFloat returns a boolean if a field has been set.

-### SetIntentAmountFloatNil

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetIntentAmountFloatNil(b bool)`

- SetIntentAmountFloatNil sets the value for IntentAmountFloat to be an explicit nil

-### UnsetIntentAmountFloat
-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetIntentAmountFloat()`

-UnsetIntentAmountFloat ensures that no value is present for IntentAmountFloat, not even an explicit nil
-### GetFormattedIntentAmount

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetFormattedIntentAmount() interface{}`

-GetFormattedIntentAmount returns the FormattedIntentAmount field if non-nil, zero value otherwise.

-### GetFormattedIntentAmountOk

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetFormattedIntentAmountOk() (*interface{}, bool)`

-GetFormattedIntentAmountOk returns a tuple with the FormattedIntentAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFormattedIntentAmount

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetFormattedIntentAmount(v interface{})`

-SetFormattedIntentAmount sets FormattedIntentAmount field to given value.

-### HasFormattedIntentAmount

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasFormattedIntentAmount() bool`

-HasFormattedIntentAmount returns a boolean if a field has been set.

-### SetFormattedIntentAmountNil

-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetFormattedIntentAmountNil(b bool)`

- SetFormattedIntentAmountNil sets the value for FormattedIntentAmount to be an explicit nil

-### UnsetFormattedIntentAmount
-`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetFormattedIntentAmount()`

-UnsetFormattedIntentAmount ensures that no value is present for FormattedIntentAmount, not even an explicit nil
 ### GetPaymentInstrument

 `func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetPaymentInstrument() interface{}`